kubeflow/website/content/en/docs/ibm/install-kubeflow.md

 The scenario is a GitHub organization owner can authorize its organization members to access a deployed kubeflow.
 A member of this GitHub organization will be redirected to a page to allow kubeflow accessing its GitHub profile.

-You will need to install [docker](https://www.docker.com/) and [kpt](https://googlecontainertools.github.io/kpt/) to update 2 configuration files.

 1. Create a new OAuth app in GitHub.
 Please keep the generated `client_id` and `client_secret`.
 Before exposing your kubeflow to internete, you can use following local URLs work via port-forward only:
     * Homepage URL: `http://localhost:8080/`
     * Authorization callback URL: `http://localhost:8080/dex/callback`